Whatever you’re planning on buying, chances are you’re going to check online reviews before making a decision. 93% of buyers do exactly that!

 The tool makes it easier for you to track your own and your competitors’ online reviews all over the internet.
 These insights can help you improve your product and track whether customers recognize and appreciate your effort.

 The number of keywords is unlimited on all paid plans.
-You can sign up for the free trial and test out the full suite of features.

 How to Manage Online Reviews